 Elasticsearch API endpoint (for Bulk API): Absolute path on which to listen for Elasticsearch API requests.
-Currently, the only supported option is the default /elastic, which LogStream expands as /elastic/\bulk.
+Defaults to /.
+LogStream automatically appends bulk , so (e.g.) /myPath becomes /myPath/bulk .
+Requests could then be made to either /myPath/bulk or /myPath/<myIndexName>/bulk .
 Other entries are faked as success.
-Use an empty string to disable.

 Private key path: Path on server where to find the private key to use in PEM format.
-Path can reference \$ENV\VARS.
+Path can reference \$ENV_VARS.

 Certificate path: Server path at which to find certificates (in PEM format) to use.
-Path can reference \$ENV\VARS.
+Path can reference \$ENV_VARS .

 CA certificate path: Server path at which to find CA certificates (in PEM format) to use.
-Path can reference \$ENV\VARS.
+Path can reference \$ENV_VARS .

 Authenticate client (mutual auth): Require clients to present their certificates.
 Used to perform mutual authentication using SSL certs.
 Defaults to No .
-When toggled to Yes:
+When toggled to Yes :

 - Validate client certs: Reject certificates that are not authorized by a CA in the CA certificate path, or by another trusted CA (e.g., the system's CA).
 Defaults to No. - Common name: Regex matching subject common names in peer certificates allowed to connect.
-Defaults to .\.
+Defaults to . .
 Matches on the substring after CN= .
 As needed, escape regex tokens to match literal characters.

-E.g., to match the subject CN=worker.cribl.local, you would enter: worker\.cribl\.local.
+E.g., to match the subject CN=worker.cribl.local , you would enter: worker\.cribl\.local.